afrid0315/aws-azure-devops-interview_questions/networking-questions-answers.md

 #### 5. What is MSS/MTU?
 **Answer.** MSS (Maximum Segment Size) and MTU (Maximum Transmission Unit) refer to the size of data packets in networking.
 MTU is the maximum size of a network layer packet, while MSS is the maximum size of a TCP segment.
 Adjusting MSS helps prevent fragmentation, ensuring efficient data transmission across networks with varying MTUs.

+(MSS works in Transport layer, MTU in Network layer both going to make pieces called fragmentation.
+In MSS, it checks data packet if payload size is exceeding to maximum segmented size.
+It will not check header of IP AND TCP in Transport layer.
+But, in netwoking layer the overall packet size is calculated and fragmented accordingly the payload.
+MTU = 1500 BYTES AND MSS = HEADER(IP =20,TCP=20), PAYLOAD=1460BYTES.)

 #### 6. OSI model with complete details and protocols on each layer?
 **Answer.** The OSI (Open Systems Interconnection) model is a conceptual framework for understanding network interactions, divided into seven layers:
 - Physical Layer: Deals with physical connection and transmission media.
 Protocols: Ethernet, USB, HDMI.